-In the late summer of 1941, Roger took part in maneuvers in Louisiana.
-After the maneuvers, the battalion was ordered to remain behind at Camp Polk.
+In the late summer of 1941, Roger took part in maneuvers in Louisiana from September 1 through 30.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 In Roger's case, he worked with Pfc.
 Carl Maggio and Pvt.
-Joseph Lajzer.
+Joseph Lajzer in munitions.
 They also spent a large amount of time loading ammunition belts.

 The first week of December, 1941, the tankers were ordered to Clark Field to assigned locations.
 At all times, two members of each tank crew or half-track crew had to remain with their tank or half-track.
 On the morning of December 8, 1941, the members of B Company were informed of the Japanese attack on Clark Field, all tank crew members were sent to the perimeter of the airfield to guard against Japanese paratroopers.

 About 12:45 in the afternoon as the tankers were eating lunch, planes approached the airfield from the north.
 At first, the soldiers thought the planes were American.
 It was only when bombs began exploding on the runways that they knew the planes were Japanese.